 Certain niches are more profitable than others.

-I’ve written in depth about the types of blogs that make money so you have a starting point in case you aren’t too sure where to start!
+I’ve written in-depth about the types of blogs that make money so you have a starting point in case you aren’t too sure where to start!

 Here are three questions to ask yourself when trying to find a profitable niche:

-- Do you disciplined enough to write a lot about this topic?
+- Are you disciplined enough to write a lot about this topic?
 One point about this – I don’t believe you need to be passionate about what you are writing about.
 Many will disagree but I believe you do need disciplined if you choose to write something you aren’t super passionate about, so keep that in mind!

 - Are you able to monetize this topic?
 There are different methods of monetization which we will talk about below, but you need to try and determine whether or not you’ll even be able to monetize your particular niche.

 - Will this niche go out of style quickly (i.e. if you were writing on the topic two years from now, would people still care about it?).
 I use Google Trends to see whether a topic is on the decline for popularity.
 Enter in some broad terms regarding your niche and see whether Google Trends shows an increase or decrease in search volume for this niche!

 You can see how I’ve used Google Trends for the term “Keto Diet” above.
 This particular topic has gained a lot of popularity within the last couple years.